florianwechsung/ESGI140/README.md

     cd ../python/
     python driver.py

-This will produce a video looking with the race simulation:
+This will produce a video with the race simulation:

 ![Sample Simulation](sample.png)